kaworu/cucumberjs2-subproject-steps-example/README.md

-# cucumberjs2-submodule-steps-example
+# cucumberjs2-subproject-steps-example

-An example of how to uses steps from a "submodule" with Cucumberjs 2
+An example of how to uses steps, hooks and World from a subproject with Cucumberjs 2